amelie-iska/MorphoDiff/README.md

 This is the official repository of MorphoDiff, a diffusion based generative pipeline to predict high-resolution cell morphological responses under different conditions based on perturbation encoding.
 MorphoDiff is capable of producing guided, high-resolution predictions of cell morphology that generalize across both chemical and genetic interventions.

-Link to the ICLR paper: https://openreview.net/pdf?id=PstM8YfhvI
+Link to the ICLR published paper: https://openreview.net/pdf?id=PstM8YfhvI

 ---